 PLA is a sturdy yet biodegradable material.
 PLA stand for polylactic acid or polylactide and is derived from renewable resources.

 Pre-printing checks : Perform calibration of 3D printer to make sure platform is level.
 Ensure surrounding temperature is not too cold, as it will affect the quality of the printing.
+Ensure suffucient filament material in the roll.
+Check in Cura to see how long will my 3D object take to print.

 I started my week by learning on how to use Cura and the Ulitmaker 3D printer in the Fab Lab.
 I drawn a simple 25mm by 25mm (or 1 inch by 1 inch) cube using Fusion 360 and exported the 3D model directly into Cura via in-build Fusion 3D print utility.